jeremiahj0823/exoplanet-analysis/README.md

 ### 1. Data Cleaning

-- Data was first cleaned to exclude outliers and physical anomalies.
+- Data was first cleaned to exclude outliers and physical anomalies, such as incredibly high mass and radius.

 ### 2. Visualization